jeb2239/CINQ/docs/design_document.md

 With concepts, the compiler also tells the user which constraint could not be satisfied, making it easy to see which template argument had the wrong type.
 In our testing, we found that most of these errors are simple mistakes --- returning an `int` from a lambda instead of a `bool`, for example.
 Concepts allows the user to spend less time tracking down template problems and more time writing their application.

 Prior to this project, it was not easy to get up and running with a C++ concepts toolchain.
 GCC, Clang, and Microsoft do not have concepts on their feature roadmaps.
 There are many experimental compiler and standard library implementations, each one implementing a different draft TS.
 Some compilers did not come with a standard library, and vice versa.
 We have documented the steps we took to set up a C++ concepts toolchain to save others some trouble.

+(Using concepts in our library has also been a great learning experience for us.
+We were able to apply our knowledge from class, as well as try out a C++ feature that almost nobody else is using --- currently, there are only 55 questions [tagged `c++-concepts` on Stack Overflow](http://stackoverflow.com/questions/tagged/c%2b%2b-concepts).)

 ### Lots of tests